CHARACTERISTICS OF A SUCCESSFUL

 - Apply research skills to acquire information about specific organizations and the kinds of candidates they are seeking.

 - Explore career fields that may be of interest to you and that align with your skills and values.

-- Gain confidence networking with employers, some of whom are Duke alums.
+- Gain confidence networking by connecting with employers, some of whom are Duke alums.

 2017-2018 Career Fairs.
 Keep an eye on CareerConnections for information about additional fairs.